 - Step 2: Compare the decimal values.
 0.8 > 0.75

 - Step 3: The fraction with a larger decimal value would be a larger fraction.
 Therefore, 4/5 > 6/8

 Comparing Fractions Using Visualization

 We can use various graphical methods and models to visualize larger fractions.
-Model A and B represent the given respective fractions.
-4/8 < 4/6 because 4/6 covers a larger shaded area than 4/8.
+Observe the figure given below which shows Model A and B that represent two fractions.
+We can easily determine that 4/8 < 4/6 because 4/6 covers a larger shaded area than 4/8.
 Note that the smaller fraction occupies a lesser area of the same whole.
 A point to be taken into consideration here is that the size of models A and B should be exactly the same for the comparison to be valid.
 Each model is then divided into equal parts equivalent to their respective denominators.